dronsEETAC/DashboardVueDEE/README.md

 - Showing the altitude, the position, the speed, etc.
 - Starting/Stopping a LED sequence in the drone

+To run the Dashboard, first we need to install all the packages:

+`npm install`

+Then, we run the server:

+`npm run serve`

 ## Demo

 [Drone Engineering Ecosystem demo](https://www.youtube.com/playlist?list=PL64O0POFYjHpXyP-T063RdKRJXuhqgaXY)